jeromew21/Blobfish/README.md

 # Blobfish

-Blobfish is a command-line only chess engine.
+Blobfish is a command-line only chess engine, but you can plug it into a GUI or lichess.

 # Rating progress